zishone/oas-express-starter/README.md

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/zishone/oas-express-starter/blob/master/LICENSE) file for details.

 ## More Details
-Blog coming soon to talk about design decisions.
+Blog coming soon to talk about design decisions and opinionations.